JasonHyun/MiFoodTech/design/design-journey.md

 ![New Industry Outlook Sketch Desktop](industryDesktop.jpg) In this sketch, the competitor analysis information is designed horizontally to effectively use the horizontal space of the browser.

+Another note that we recieved on this page was that the positioning of the text boxes was inconvinient and blocked content.
+To fix this, we moved the boxes further down on the page and added to the interactivity script.
+The revised pseudocode is in the pseudo code section above.

 ####Our Future Page
 ![New Our Future Sketch Mobile](futuremobile.jpg)